Tuesday, December 27, 2011

 Monday, September 5, 2011

-Plaster-A Bit Too Much
+Plaster - A Bit Too Much

 I wasn't at Saturday's million protest and I wasn't at any of the earlier protests.
-Instead I was at a good friend's birthday party at a bar where the protest was shown on tv, and we saw on mute Eyal Golan exciting the crowd of 300,000 in Tel Aviv-with an additional 106,000 throughout the country.
+Instead, I was at a good friend's birthday party at a bar where the protest was shown on TV, and we saw on mute Eyal Golan exciting the crowd of 300,000 in Tel Aviv with an additional 106,000 throughout the country.
 Although it was on mute it was obvious that the energy level there was very high and I was happy about that, but at the same time I didn't regret not being a part of it.
 There's been a lot of talk about the performers at the protests.
 Ever since the protest became so mainstream and such a consensus, it seems that every big artist wanted to join and give their support.
-There was some criticism at first regarding the fact that Mizrahi singers hadn't joined the party because at first the protest was regarding as belonging to the middle-class Tel Avivans, mostly of European origin.
+There was some criticism at first regarding the fact that Mizrahi singers hadn't joined the party because at first the protest was regarding as belonging to the middle-class Tel Avivians.
 But that's no longer the case and Eyal Golan's performance in Tel Aviv seemed to serve to prove that the protest really does belong to (almost) all of Israel.
 And of course, he was also chosen to perform because he is such a great performer and crowd pleaser.
 Hayehudim were also there for pretty much the same reason, and probably also to bring in the young rocker audience.
 I have nothing against these performers but it would have been great if there were more musicians performing who actually had something to say about the protest and not just attract a huge crowd.
 Hadag Nachash are great, but they're not enough.
 So I was quite thrilled to stumble upon this collection, which for now is available to download for free, of indie singers singing songs that directly have to do with social change and the general feelings among the public regarding the protest.
-The collection is called "Ohalim Adirim" wich translates to "Huge/Amazing Tents" but also sounds very much like "Oh my God".
+The collection is called "Ohalim Adirim" which translates to "Huge/Amazing Tents" but also sounds very much like "Oh my God".
 The song I chose is from the second compilation, which is getting bigger and bigger since any musician is free to send a piece.
 Plaster may not be a very successful band here (yet) but I'm pretty sure that if they had performed with this song in the protest they would have been able to excite each and every protester and get them to sing along to the chorus.
-The songs on the collection capture the different collective feelings of the protest from frustration at the government to hope of a better future and this one is no exception capturing the main feeling that has come from this protest- that small citizens can stand up together against the powerful and make a change.
+The songs on the collection capture the different collective feelings of the protest from frustration at the government to hope for a better future and this one is no exception capturing the main feeling that has come from this protest- that small citizens can stand up together against the powerful and make a change.
 Nobody knows what will come next and if there really will be a change but without a doubt there has been a change of consciousness

 "The voice of a revolution.
 Musicians for a change of priorities.